bristolpl/uob-cs-exam/README.md

 * we must use `xelatex`
 * we must use force mode (`-f`)

-All of these will be automatically picked up by the script from the `latexmkrc` file.
+All of these will be automatically picked up by the `latexmk` script from the `latexmkrc` file.

 ## On `mlmodern`